 How cancer can make you feel

 It means recognising some of the fearful possibilities that can arise from having cancer.
-Thinking positively also recognises the importance of hope, whatever your situation.
+Thinking positively recognises the importance of hope, whatever your situation.

 Even if your cancer is advanced, some treatments might relieve symptoms and improve your quality of life.
+You can also still have meaningful and positive interactions with those close to you.

-This doesn’t mean that you always have to stop yourself from feeling down.
+This doesn’t mean that you have to stop yourself from feeling down.
 It is important to allow yourself to experience your feelings.

 A good rule of thumb is to stick to what you know is true.